 As soon as you decide on the service provider, you can jump to the next step which is an application process.
 Even though the algorithm is quite simple, it still requires some time to go through the boarding.

-Here are the steps you need to complete to create a merchant account with Cardpay:
+Here are the steps you need to complete to create a merchant account with Unlimint:

-- Submit an application form on the Cardpay’s website.
+- Submit an application form on the Unlimint’s website.
 After you complete the application form, we will evaluate your needs and regional characteristics to offer the best solutions for your business.

 - Get a customized proposal according to the selected payment methods.
 At this stage, we negotiate terms and conditions and provide you with a commercial proposal.

 - You accept the proposal.
-Cardpay will conduct smooth AML & KYC procedures upon receiving of merchant application.
+Unlimint will conduct smooth AML & KYC procedures upon receiving of merchant application.
 After the final approval, you have to sign the documents.